 - Take non-steroidal anti-inflammatory drugs (NSAIDs) to lessen the inflammation and the pain.

-- The affected joints can be injected with prescribed corticosteroid to lessen the inflammation especially with oligoarticular juvenile idiopathic arthritis.
-Steroid medication given orally or through an IV with severe pain in the joints, having a fever or pericarditis.
+- The joints can be injected with prescribed corticosteroid to lessen the inflammation especially with oligoarticular juvenile idiopathic arthritis.
+Generally, steroid medication given orally or through an IV with severe pain in the joints, having a fever or pericarditis.

 - Performing regular exercises with the help of the physical therapist to restore range of movement of the joints, muscle strength and prevention of muscle contractures.
 Muscle contracture is the shortening of a joint or a muscle permanently especially if the muscles and tendons become very tight for too long.

-- Seek the help of the occupational therapist by providing the child ways of protection from playing and performing school activities without worsening the symptoms.
+- Lastly, seek the help of the occupational therapist by providing the child ways of protection from playing and performing school activities without worsening the symptoms.